Alocasia Frydek or Alocasia Micholitziana sometimes just called Alocasia Green Velvet is a stunning plant and one of my favorite Alocasias.

 - Water: Must be frequently watered, but not overly so.
 Let the top become nearly dry before watering again.
 Ease up on the schedule during the winter

-- Light: Can tolerate a little early morning sun, but generally keep this little beauty in indirect sunlight or partially shaded
+- Light: Can tolerate a little early morning sun, but generally keep this little beauty in bright indirect sunlight

 - Temperature: You shouldn’t let the temperature drop below 60 degrees Fahrenheit.
 Keep it above this, up to 80 degrees Fahrenheit

 - Humidity levels: Tropical in nature, the Alocasia Frydek needs to be kept in a humid environment.
 Mist the leaves if you must or buy yourself a humidifier